 AM/FW: Juan Carlos Verdeal (Argentina)

 Juan Carlos Verdeal joined Estudiantes in 1938 and went to play in Brazil in 1941.
 In Brazil , Verdeal played with Fluminense, Canto do Rio and Juventus SP.
 In 1946, he went to Genoa and formed a partnership with striker Dalla Torre .
 He became one of the fan favourite.
 In 1950, he went to play in France with Lille and Valenciennes.
 After France, he played briefly in unofficial matches in Algeria.

 FW: Julio Abbadie (Uruguay)

-During his career, Julio Abbadie played for Peñarol, where he won the 1966 Copa Libertadores and the Intercontinental Cup.
+During his career, Julio Abbadie played for Peñarol in Uruguay, where he won the 1966 Copa Libertadores and the Intercontinental Cup.
 He also played in Italy (from 1956 to 1962) with Genoa and Lecco.
-In total he played Serie A 140 matches and scored 31 goals in Serie A. For Uruguay, he had 26 caps between 1952 and 1957, scoring 14 goals.participated in the 1954 FIFA World Cup and scored two goals in a group match against Scotland.
+In total, he played 140 matches and scored 31 goals in Serie A. For Uruguay, he had 26 caps between 1952 and 1957, scoring 14 goals.
+He participated in the 1954 FIFA World Cup and scored two goals in a group match against Scotland.

 Carlos Aguilera began his career playing for River Plate Montevideo, from 1980 to 1982.
 He played with Club Nacional de Football, Independiente Medellín, Racing Club of Argentina, Tecos of Mexico , Genoa C.F.C. and then A.C.
 Torino.
 With Uruguay, he was capped 64 times and won the Copa America in 1983, where was the joint top scorer with 3 goals.
 He also went to the World Cup Finals in 1986 and 1990.